LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/quick-start.md

 4. Due to a new Apple policy for iOS 10 (or later), apps must declare in their project settings which privacy settings may be used.
 For more information, refer to [Apple’s website](https://developer.apple.com/library/prerelease/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html)
 In Xcode info.plist of the project, add two new privacy keys and values:
- * Key: **NSPhotoLibraryUsageDescription**, Value: "Photo Library Privacy Setting for LiveEngage In-App Messaging SDK for iOS",
+ * Key: **NSPhotoLibraryUsageDescription**, Value: "Photo Library Privacy Setting for LiveEngage Mobile App Messaging SDK for iOS",
- * Key: **NSCameraUsageDescription**, Value: "Camera Privacy Setting for LiveEngage In-App Messaging SDK for iOS"
+ * Key: **NSCameraUsageDescription**, Value: "Camera Privacy Setting for LiveEngage Mobile App Messaging SDK for iOS"

 <div style="color:red;font-weight:bold;">
 Important: